Miles5746/Brackets-plus/README.md

 2. Download or create a python with the script of your choice in it, and move it to documents.
 3. Download Homebrew (Unless you already have) at https://brew.sh/ and set it up.
 4. Type in terminal: Brew install python3 (Unless you already have python3 in terminal)
+5. Type in terminal: pip3 install scapy
-5. Type in terminal: cd /user/yournamehere/documents/
+6. Type in terminal: cd /user/yournamehere/documents/
-6. Type in terminal: python3 BracketsPlus (or BracketsPro if you got that)
+7. Type in terminal: python3 BracketsPlus (or BracketsPro if you got that)
+8. It will be running now!
+9. To exit, go to terminal and press cntrl+c

 -Miles5746, Thank you for looking at this!